ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/oci-cli.md

 ## Download and Install

-The easiest way to install OCI CLI for Ubuntu on Arm is to use Linux.
+The easiest way to install OCI CLI for Ubuntu on Arm is to use the installer script.

 Install OCI using the command below.

 ```bash { target="ubuntu:latest" }
 bash -c "$(curl -L https://raw.githubusercontent.com/oracle/oci-cli/master/scripts/install/install.sh)"
 ```

-Respond to the Installation Script Prompts.
+You are prompted by the installation script with the following questions:
+- In what directory would you like to place the install? (leave blank to use '/home/ubuntu/lib/oracle-cli'):
+- In what directory would you like to place the 'oci' executable? (leave blank to use '/home/ubuntu/bin'):
+- In what directory would you like to place the OCI scripts? (leave blank to use '/home/ubuntu/bin/oci-cli-scripts'):
+- What optional CLI packages would you like to be installed (comma separated names; press enter if you don't need any optional packages)?:

+You can press Enter for the the default selection on all the questions or enter the path to a directory of your choice.

-Verify OCI CLI installed.
+Verify OCI CLI installed:

 ```bash { target="ubuntu:latest" }
 oci --version